San Antonio, New Mexico

-San Antonio is a census-designated place in Socorro County, New Mexico, United States, roughly in the center of the state, on the Rio Grande.
+San Antonio is a census-designated place in Socorro County, New Mexico, United States.
+As of the 2020 census, San Antonio had a population of 113.
+It is roughly in the center of the state, on the Rio Grande.

 Description

 San Antonio is partly agricultural, and partly a bedroom community for Socorro.

 San Antonio is the gateway to the Bosque del Apache National Wildlife Refuge.
 Interstate 25 runs along the west, and U.S. Route 380 begins there and heads east to Carrizozo.
 The Rio Grande is just to the east of San Antonio, and the BNSF Railway runs through the community and has a small yard, little more than a siding.

 While still part of the New Mexico Territory, the town was the birthplace of Conrad Hilton.
 His father was a merchant and hotelier in San Antonio, and Hilton learned the hotel trade there.
 Hilton was one of the original legislators in the newly formed state of New Mexico, and founded the Hilton Hotels Corporation.

 San Antonio is about 28 miles from Trinity Site, where the first nuclear bomb was detonated on July 16, 1945.
 Residents reported tremors like an earthquake and the town received some of the remnants of the mushroom cloud, resulting in some radioactive contamination of the area, which faded quickly and does not persist today.
 The town was the meeting place for the scientists who detonated the bomb.